Epigastric Hernia Surgery in Brownsville, TX

 Much like umbilical hernias, epigastric hernias tend to be present at the time of birth.
 While an umbilical hernia usually occurs around the belly button, an epigastric hernia forms anywhere above the belly button and the chest.

-Dr. Carlos Barba provides state of the art, minimally invasive treatment options for epigastric hernias.
-With offices in Brownsville and Harlingen, TX, Dr. Barba is south Texas’ leader in hernia repair and general surgery.
+Dr. Carlos Barba provides state-of-the-art, minimally invasive treatment options for epigastric hernias.
+With offices in Harlingen and Brownsville , TX, Dr. Barba is south Texas’ leader in hernia repair and general surgery.
 Learn about your treatment options, please call (956) 621-4981 or request an appointment through our secure online form.

 Most epigastric hernias are diagnosed in adults, despite it being an issue typically formed in childhood.
 Most of the time, the issue is small enough that only the abdominal lining pushes through the muscle wall.
 Common symptoms of an epigastric hernia include: